RedVelvetSky/Telegram-Userbot/README.md

 - Ensure all environmental variables are configured correctly before running the bot.
 - Messages with links, non-English text, or commands (e.g., /, !) are ignored.
 - The bot is designed to maintain a conversational tone, avoid formalities, and stay casual.
 You can always tweak prompt in the code.
+- Bot runs only for certain time ranges (e.g. `04:00-05:00,08:00-09:00,17:00-21:00`)
+- Check `ignore_sender_id` and `moderators_sender_id` lists.
+Users from first one will be ignored fully.
+Users from second will be recognised by LLM as chat moderator.